KeyValueSystems/redis-pubsub/README.md

 # Redis subscription

-Easily subscribe and unsubscribe to redis pubsub.
+Easily subscribe, unsubscribe, and publish to redis pubsub.

 ## Why this package?